Pierre-ptlt/PierrePetillot_12_28062022/sportsee/README.md

 3- Start the backend server by running `yarn dev`.
 The server will run on port 3000.

-4- In the second tab, start the app by running `npm start`.
+4- In the second tab, start the app by running `npm start`, then pressing `y`.
 It will run on port 3001.

 5- You can interact with the app by navitaging to http://localhost:3001 into your folder.